-Kate Powell (Laura Harring - John Q) is desperate for children but unfortunately despite doing everything she can, taking a less stressful job and doing all the test it seems that she and her husband Tim (Ken Tremblett) are not destined to have children.
-So when her best friend and neighbour Ann Harding (Brenda Campbell) is murdered on Halloween night Kate becomes surrogate mother to her children whilst their father Mike (Linden Ashby - Sub Zero) blames himself for Ann's death as he was always away from home working.
-But the police are suspicious, partly of Mike but also of Kate who may have been so desperate that she murdered her neighbor to become mum to her children.
+Kate Powell (Laura Harring - The Punisher) is desperate for children but despite doing everything she can, taking a less stressful job and doing all the tests, it seems that she and her husband, Tim (Ken Tremblett - Last Chance Cafe), are not destined to have children.
+So when her best friend and neighbor, Ann Harding (Brenda Campbell), is murdered on Halloween night Kate becomes a surrogate mother to her children whilst their father, Mike (Linden Ashby - Mortal Kombat), blames himself for his wife's death as he was always away from home working.
+But the police are suspicious, partly of Mike but also of Kate as they wonder whether she may have been so desperate that she murdered her neighbor to become mum to her children.

 The first thing which hits you about "My Neighbor's Keeper" is that it feels lifeless.
-From routine camera work to the actors, all the actors, reciting lines with no real feeling it all feels quite amateur.
-It also doesn't help that it seems to take an age to get to the actual main story which starts with Kate Powell learning that she can't have children, then we discover their neighbour Mike is living above his means and then we get the murder of Ann.
+From routine camera work to the actors, all the actors, reciting their lines with no real emotion it all feels a bit too factory line.
+It also doesn't help that it seems to take forever to get to the real story which starts with Kate learning that she can't have children, then we discover their neighbour Mike is living above his means and then we get the murder of Ann.

-So we have are first suspect but typically we also get a second and that is Mike himself because all Detectives suspect the husband of murdering their wives for the insurance money.
-Yes it is cliche and the whole of this side of the movie is cliche as things about Mike come out in the open often through Kate having turned Nancy Drew and started snooping about in his private business.
+So we have Kate as the first suspect but typically we also get a second and that is Mike himself because the police always suspect the husband of murdering their wives for the insurance money.
+Yes it is cliche and the whole of this side of "My Neighbor's Keeper" is cliche as things about Mike come out in the open often through Kate having turned Nancy Drew and started snooping about in his private business.
 As for how "My Neighbor's Keeper" ends, well short and quite dull is the only way to explain what is a very predictable and unimaginative ending.

 What this all boils down to is that "My Neighbor's Keeper" has a nice idea for a thriller but the way it comes together from the lifeless camera work, the emotionless acting and the swaying towards cliche makes it at times a little laughable even for a made for TV movie.